v3ai/ALL-GEIGER-SUMMER-2024/README.md

 Both Kicad and Freecad (Or Ondsel) do things somewhat differently from other EDA or CAD programs, and I would recomend watching and completing a tutorial on both

+There is another Experimental board in the EXPERIMENTAL-BOARD folder, seems to have some problems with mosfets heating up, more investigation needed.

 ### Getting Software set up